opencog/atomspace/Design-Notes.md

      (LinkValue ...)

 which just took the contents of LinkValue, and stuffed them into a SetLink.
-So, basically, unwrap and rewrap with a different container type.
-Note the container type is a simple type, not a compund type.
+So, basically, unwrap and re-wrap with a different container type.
+Note the container type is a simple type, not a compound type.

-The first intersting change was the realization that CollectionOfLink is just like PromiseLink, but more general.
+The first interesting change was the realization that CollectionOfLink is just like PromiseLink, but more general.
 The PromiseLink was used to create futures aka streams, but you can do this with CollectionOf, also.
 This makes PromiseLink 100% redundant.
 Example: